nodonutsforyou/swapipython/README.md

 ### Additional things I've added
-Just as quick addition, i've addded a docker image, so you can run it in VM.
+Just as quick addition, i've added a docker image, so you can run it in VM.
 Do build image, you should start `run_in_docker.sh` After that, you can start the suite by running the image:
 ```